konyalioglu/ciconia-trim-analysis/README.md

 As it is mentioned before, the aircraft trim analysis is performed for generalized trim analysis problems at different kinds of conditions.
-One of them is that wind velocity, $V_{T},$ is 20.5 m/s, altitude, $h$, is 0 meters, flight path angle, $\gamma$, is 0 degrees as it is seen in (4.99).
+One of them is that wind velocity, $V_{T},$ is 20.5 m/s, altitude, $h$, is 0 meters, flight path angle, $\gamma$, is 0 degrees as it is seen in below,

 $$\mathbf{\zeta}_{\text{specified}} = {(20.5,\ 0,\ 0,\ 0)}^{T}$$

-The initialization of the trim vector can be seen as it is in equation (4.100).
+The initialization of the trim vector can be seen as it is in equation:

 $$\mathbf{\zeta}_{\text{unknown}} = {(\ 0.0,\ 0.02,\ 0.0,\ 0.0,\ 0.0,\ 0.02,\ 0.0,0.0,\ 0.0,\ 0.0,1.0)}^{T}$$

-After the algorithm converges, the equation (4.101) is obtained as the solution to the problem.
+After the algorithm converges, the equation below is obtained as the solution to the problem.

 $$\mathbf{\zeta}_{\text{unknown}} = {(\ 0.0,\ 0.106,\ 0.0,\ 0.0,\ 0.0,\ 0.106,\ 0.0, - 0.20,\ 0.0,\ 0.0,0.579)}^{T}$$

-For the case of steady-turn trim problem definition, the trim state vector is defined in (4.102). wind velocity, $V_{T},$ is 20.5 m/s, altitude, $h$, is 0 meters, flight path angle, $\gamma$, is 0 and bank angle, $\phi$, is $45{^\circ}$.
+For the case of steady-turn trim problem definition, wind velocity, $V_{T},$ is 20.5 m/s, altitude, $h$, is 0 meters, flight path angle, $\gamma$, is 0 and bank angle, $\phi$, is $45{^\circ}$.

 $$\mathbf{\zeta}_{\text{specified}} = {(20.5,\ 0,0,0,\ \phi = 45{^\circ})}^{T}$$

-And the trim state vector is initialized as in equation (4.103).
+And the trim state vector is initialized as in equation below,

 $$\mathbf{\zeta}_{\text{unknown}} = {(0.2,\ 0.2,\ 0.0,\ 0.0,\ 0.0,\ 0.0,\ 1)}^{T}$$

-The solution of the steady-turn trim analysis is given in equation (4.104).
+The solution of the steady-turn trim analysis is given in equation,

 $$\mathbf{\zeta}_{\text{unknown}} = {(0.020,\ 0.024,\ 0,0.0280,\ 0.002,\  - 0.003,\ 0.505)}^{T}$$